eProsima/DDS-Router/docs/rst/notes/notes.rst

 .. _release_notes:

 ##############
-Version v0.0.0
+Version v0.1.0
 ##############

 This is the first release of eProsima |ddsrouter|.

-This release includes several **features** regarding the routing of DDS data, the configuration and user interaction with the |ddsrouter|, the different DDS configurations that the application is able to reproduce, etc.
+This release includes several **features** regarding the routing of DDS data, the |ddsrouter| configuration, the user interaction with the |ddsrouter|, and the different DDS configurations that the application is able to reproduce.

 This release includes the following **User Interface features**: